Day One:The Pond

 - respectful management and sustainable practice, mindful of the importance of preserving Okanagan agricultural land

-- shared responsibility: all committee members involved in decision making
+- shared responsibility: all committee members are invited and involved in decision making

 - a basis for teaching and learning environmental principles across the curriculum